sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 **************

 This is a contrived but realistic PowerShell script to illustrate several important points.
-It is based on a `gist template from 9to5IT <https://gist.github.com/9to5IT/9620683>`_, which is extremely useful, but is augmented to force the syntax version and to be more strict on the use of uninitialized variables.
+It is based on a `gist template from 9to5IT <https://gist.github.com/9to5IT/9620683>`_, which is augmented to force the syntax version and to be more strict on the use of uninitialized variables.

 ::